 Almost all the top players use the buggy whip at some point in a match.
-Some players like Nadal use it more than others.
-I was a big fan of using the buggy whip on different types of shots especially on balls were I felt a little late or off balanced on the forehand.
+I was a big fan of using the buggy whip on different types of shots, especially on balls where I felt a little late or off-balanced on the forehand.

 Instead of struggling to get the low slicing ball to rise over the net and to create enough spin to drop into play, you can simply finish higher using the buggy whip finish.

-You’ll get more lift on the ball when you use this finish which is crucial when dealing with a low slice.
+You’ll get more lift on the ball, which is crucial when dealing with a low slice.

-This buggy whip forehand tip against the low slice can really help you make more balls and take that advantage away from your opponent.
+This buggy whip forehand tip against the low slice can really help you make more balls, hit the ball with more topspin, take time away from your opponent, and increase your confidence.